 For this reason, another active area of research into spectral signatures deals with line profiles.
-The star of this show is the Fe K $\alpha$ fluorescence line.
-That's because (1) fluorescence (caused when an electron is kicked out of an atom by absorbing radiation, then a highershell electron falls into that hole to produce line emission) is stronger for higher-Z elements, (2) Fe is the highest-abundance heavy element around, and (3) Fe K shell transitions are at 6.4 keV, which is easily detectable with X-ray instruments and is not absorbed much.
+The star of this show is the Fe K α fluorescence line.
+That's because (1) fluorescence (reradiation of incident radiation in a particular line) is stronger for higher-Z elements, (2) Fe is the highest-abundance heavy element around, and (3) Fe K shell transitions are at 6.4 keV, which is easily detectable with X-ray instruments and is not absorbed much.
 The idea, then, is that this emission happens everywhere in an accretion disk that the gas is hot enough (as long as the iron still has at least three electrons left), so this line can act as a tracer for the motion of the gas.
 If so, that's great, because the particular motion of the gas could tell us a lot about GR.
 For example, suppose there is an ISCO and that there is negligible emission inside it.
-Then since most of the energy is emitted close to the black hole, the $K\alpha$ line will be dominated by that emission.
+Then since most of the energy is emitted close to the black hole, the K α line will be dominated by that emission.
 It would therefore be redshifted (by gravity) and broadened (by the circular motion and Doppler shifts).
 This would lead to a particular integrated line profile that, in detail, could in principle even tell us about the spin of the black hole as well as confirming the existence of the ISCO.
-The line is weak, though, so to infer its width and shift one has to model the continuum very carefully.
+The line is weak, though, so to infer its width and shift one has to subtract the continuum very carefully.

 This idea has been pursued by a number of researchers.
-Locally, our (returning!) expert is Chris Reynolds, and indeed for his work on iron lines and a number of other issues in highenergy astrophysics he was awarded the 2005 Warner Prize by the American Astronomical Society.
+Locally, our expert is Chris Reynolds, and indeed for his work on iron lines and a number of other issues in high-energy astrophysics he was awarded the 2005 Warner Prize by the American Astronomical Society.
 Our former grad student Laura Brenneman has also done high-quality modeling of the line data.
 The best data for this idea are those with the highest spectral resolution.
 There is one AGN, MCG-6-30-15, which seems to be a beautiful exemplar of this idea.
 Many detailed fits have been done to it.
 In addition, the superb spectral resolution of Chandra and XMM seemed to be perfect for this kind of analysis.